Act II: Web App Pitch #

 - 1 - limited evidence of the practice

-- 2 - adequate evidence of the practice
+- 2 - satisfactory evidence of the practice

 - 3 - substantial evidence of the practice